Who we are

 our leaders

-Jaimi leads our Church Council, which is responsible for the overall leadership and direction of our faith community.
-Jaimi is married to Neil and together they have two children.
-Her favorite music is anything in the late 90's-early '00s and loves all things animal.
+Kamala leads our Church Council, which is responsible for the overall leadership and direction of our faith community.
+Kamala is married to Eric and together they have two children.
+By day she works in adoption services; by night she cheers on the Reds, teachers her son how to drive, and helps CMF enact its vision!

 Pastor Brian Moll